 Priming.
 What You Look For Is What You See Is What You Get

-One of my favorite movies is Paris, je t’aime (see here at IMDb) It’s a collection of shorts that take place in, well, Paris.
+One of my favorite movies is Paris, je t’aime.
+It’s a collection of shorts that take place in, well, Paris.
 One short is about a man who falls desperately in love with his wife on the day he intends to break up with her.
 He is having an affair with a cute-young-thing and his wife has just learned that she has terminal cancer.
-The two meet for lunch and, as he gins up to dump his wife, she reaches across the table and hands him a note as she begins to cry.
+The two meet for lunch and, as he gins up to dump his wife, she reaches across the table and hands him a note and begins to cry.

 It’s all about him, of course.
 ‘How could I have been so stupid?’ he thinks.
 ‘Of course, she knows.
 She must have known all along.
 How could I hide something like this.’